1. What do you do as a business broker to earn your commission?

 - Closing Checklist development and contingency sign-off

-- Collection of due diligence materials and book
+- Collection of due diligence materials

 - Due diligence assistance